By improving your WordPress SEO you can quickly increase your website traffic and revenue.

 You can use SEO friendly images plugin to create auto ALT tag for all your images but make sure your images name are meaningful.
 Use simple naming convention like WordPress-SEO.jpeg instead of DSC001.jpeg.

-Also, if your blog has lots of images, you can consider creating a sitemap of WordPress images and submit it to Google Webmaster tools for deep indexing.
+Also, if your blog has lots of images, you can consider creating a sitemap of WordPress images and submit it to Google search console for deep indexing.
 I have tried this method, and this not only helped me to rank fairly high for some competitive Keywords but also helped me to drive targeted traffic.

 Optimize WordPress Loading Speed